AlexanderParker/git-cam/README.md

 - Scans all text files in your repository (up to 4KB per file)
 - Processes files in batches of 50KB
-- Analyzes code structure, organization, and best practices
+- Analyses code structure, organisation, and best practices
-- Provides prioritized recommendations for improvements
+- Provides prioritised recommendations for improvements

 The analysis covers:

-- Project structure and organization
+- Project structure and organisation
 - File naming conventions
 - Documentation completeness
 - Development workflow